cen1/bnet-guard/README.md

 **spam** -  spams challenge status to online users

 **challenge | chal | c [player]** - starts a challenge.
 This is the main command for starting competitive games.
-Challenge must then be accepted by someone or by th player you challenged.
+Challenge must then be accepted by someone or by the player you challenged.
 The sign phase then begins where players sign into the game, followed by a pick phase.

 ### Level 1 - regular player
 -----